hasura/graphql-engine/community/learn/graphql-tutorials/backend-services/graphiql/README.md

-## GraphiQL Demo
+## GraphiQL

 This version of GraphiQL is a fork of the original version with a simple header management UI.

-You can access it live here - https://graphiql-online.com
+You can access it live here - https://learn.hasura.io/graphql/graphiql

 ## Usage of Environment Variables